quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 per round trip is needed if there are unacknowledged ack-eliciting packets in flight.
 A sender can accomplish this by setting the Ack-Eliciting Threshold to a value no larger than the current congestion window or the Request Max Ack Delay value to no more than the estimated round trip.
+Note that the congestion window particularly but also the RTT are dynamic and therefore might require frequent updates if the selected value are close to these limits.
 Alternatively, a sender can accomplish this by sending an IMMEDIATE_ACK frame once per round trip, though if the packet containing an IMMEDIATE_ACK is lost, detection of that loss will be delayed by the reordering threshold or requested max ack delay.